robert-johansson/old.robert-johansson.github.io/_posts/2023-07-07-goal-setting.md

 - Identify ways that you can reward yourself when you make progress.
 Incremental rewards for reaching specific milestones will motivate you to work through challenging tasks.
 - Before taking on a major goal, research it thoroughly.
 This will help you be realistic.

+Yes, the goal is challenging enough - to say the least!
+I make a note about developing self-discipline.
+Regarding specific milestones

 **3. Commitment**